-When requesting data from the Software Repackager, Edgeware's CCMI URL format is used.
-In our example the content location, \\cl, will be the channel source live prefixed with cg: signifying that this is a channel group.
-The content name, \\c, will be channel 1.
+When requesting data from the Software Repackager, the CCMI URL format is used.
+In our example the content location, cl, will be the channel source live prefixed with cg: signifying that this is a channel group.
+The content name, c, will be channel1.

-For more information about Edgeware's CCMI URL format please see the CCMI Specification [3].
+For more information about the CCMI URL format please see the CCMI Specification [3].

-We will use the default output profile, \\op.
+We will use the default output profile, op.
 The default output profile is included in the configuration when installing the Software Repackager and does not use encryption.